 Directors participate in appropriate continuous professional development to develop and refresh their knowledge and skills to ensure that their contribution to the Board remains informed and relevant.
 All Directors are encouraged to participate in continuous professional training at the Company's expenses.
-Directors participated in appropriate continuous professional development activities, including factories visit in Vietnam and the Company's in-house update training for Directors, during the year ended 31 December 2023 and relevant training records have been maintained by the Company for accurate and comprehensive record keeping.
+Directors participated in appropriate continuous professional development activities, including factory visit in China and the Company's in-house update training for Directors, during the year ended 31 December 2024 and relevant training records have been maintained by the Company for accurate and comprehensive record keeping.